GrimXKD/8338-Boost-Bot/README.md

 - GrimXKD

 # 8338 Booster Bot (GrimXD#3832)
-The new modern grabber that grabs cookies, passwords, discord tokens, steam files, telegram, interesting files found on pc and hardware crypto wallets etc.
+The new modern discord server booster that boost servers with tokens you provide to bot.

 # Terms
 - [x] Educational purpose only